fras2560/InducedSubgraph/README.md

 InducedSubgraph
 ===============

-A project to take some WLU C code which finds an induced subgraph and port it over to python
+~~A project to take some WLU C code which finds an induced subgraph and port it over to python~~ Creating a D3 web page to check if G contains H

 Version
 ----